 Our firm specializes in kitchen and bath design, so we’re naturally drawn to luxury appliances.
-As an interior designer for over 20 years, I’ve always wanted to attend the national Kitchen & Bath Industry Show (KBIS).
+As an interior designer working in Dallas, Ft.
+Worth, and Austin for over 20 years, I’ve always wanted to attend the national Kitchen & Bath Industry Show (KBIS).
 This was the year that I finally made the trip.
-I looked forward to new ideas, new trends, and inspiration enough to last me a year.
+I looked forward to enough new ideas, new trends, and inspiration to last me a year.
 Our team walked through what felt like miles of displays showcasing the newest in cabinets, countertops, plumbing, and hardware.

 The one standout area that really got my attention and made it worth the time away from the office?

 I saw the newest in luxury appliances from all over the globe that promise to perform like never before and also look so amazing.
 Kudos to the design teams–their skills rival the sleekest sports car designers and are as good as it gets!
 The results are breathtaking… words you wouldn’t necessarily use to describe kitchen appliances!
 All this attention to design and promised performance makes my job recommending appliances and designing a kitchen so much easier.

 Sub-Zero | Wolf | Cove